Frequently Asked Questions

 -

-We actually have written instructions that we will give you before you leave, we make it easy for you.
+We actually have written instructions that we will give you before you leave, or can you refer to the instructions we have posted online here.
+We make it easy for you!

 -